LRSC Assessment

 Annual Program Enrollment Report

 Every fall semester, the Director of Academic Affairs prepares the Annual Program Enrollment Report.
-The report details career and technical education enrollment by program, academic division enrollment by subject area, and the total students enrolled and credit hours produced by benefitted faculty.
-Any career and technical education program with fewer than nine full-time students per full-time faculty and any academic division departments with fewer than twenty full-time students per full-time faculty are reviewed as a low enrollment program and a low enrollment comprehensive evaluation is conducted.
+The report details career and technical education enrollment by program and academic division enrollment by subject area.
+It also includes total students enrolled and credit hours produced by benefitted faculty.

 Low Enrollment Comprehensive Evaluation